xaur/decred-news/journal-template.md

 **Videos:**

-{ _If the video has a useful companion text post on DM, link it to._ }
+{ _If the video has a useful companion text post on CT, link it to._ }

 - {}